LetheanC/9517/README.md

 ## Dataset

-Skyview contains 12,000 aerial images, equally distributed across 15 land cover categories such as agriculture, forest, beach, residential, and desert.
+[Skyview Aerial Landscape Images](https://www.kaggle.com/datasets/ankit1743/skyview-an-aerial-landscape-dataset) contains 12,000 aerial images, equally distributed across 15 land cover categories such as agriculture, forest, beach, residential, and desert.
 Each image has a resolution of 256×256 pixels.
 The dataset is constructed from publicly available benchmarks, AID and NWPU-RESISC45, and serves as a balanced and diverse benchmark for classification tasks.

 ## Requirements